BaremetalFlesh/Compile/readme.md

 # Compile

 ## installation
-sudo mv the executable to /usr/bin, dipshit.
+sudo mv that shit (the executable) to /usr/bin, dipshit.